 Second: I believe it’s not binary.
 There’s a spectrum between being a generalist and a specialist.

-Generalist to Specialist to Generalist
+From Generalist to Specialist and Back Again

 Start wide.
 If you’re just starting out in your journey, perhaps while in secondary education, go wide in your consumption of the world’s career tracks.
 Learn a little about a lot of different things that interest you.
 You’ll become a generalist for the first time.

 Learn enough to earn.
-When one of those interests really grab you—whether that’s photography, investing, or art—pursue it enough to earn a living from it.
+When one of those interests really grabs you—whether that’s photography, investing, or art—pursue it enough to earn a living from it.
 This is the strength that you can sell at the start of your career or even create a business from.
 This is your opportunity to become a specialist and reap the rewards of being one.

 Protect your options.
 But don’t let this pigeonhole you.
 Keep learning new things.
 Often, learning new things will let you find connections between fields that specialists within that can’t see.
 This can give you the creative insight you need to set you apart from your peers.